amirakbarnejad/amirakbarnejad.github.io/Tutorial/tutorial_welcomepage.md

-# Welcome to The Quick Documentation for pydmed

 ## Section 1: making a `Dataset`

 Medical imaging datasets are often messy.
 For instance, different modalities may be available for different patients.